brenordv/raspberry-pi-pico-cc1101-cp/readme.md

 ## Images
 Here are some images of the breadboard with all setup and the schematic.

+When I created the schematic, I copied exactly what I had on the breadboard, so it's not the best schematic, but it works.
+About the pins, (as you can see in the pictures) the chip is upside down, so to know which pin is which, check the list below, find the red (VIN), and black (GND) and you can go from there.
+Consider the pins as such:
+1. VIN
+2. GND
+3. GDO0
+4. CSN
+5. SCLK
+6. SI
+7. SO
+8. GDO2

 ![Schematic](.images/board_schematic.png)
 ![Board Overview](.images/board_overview.jpeg)
 ![Board CC1101 POV 1](.images/board_cc1101_pov1.jpeg)